MI-AFP/tutorials/tutorials/06_io-test-doc.md

   - stack --no-terminal test --haddock --no-haddock-deps
 ```

-For Haskell you can use `.travis.yml` above or read documentation.
+For Haskell, you can use `.travis.yml` above or read the [documentation](https://docs.travis-ci.com/user/languages/haskell/).

 ## Task assignment